mahdip72/CURL/README.md

 **warmup**: Number of epochs for warmup.
 Can be a float number (e.g., 2.5). \
 **min_lr**: Minimum learning rate for learning rate scheduler. \
 **gamma**: Gamma vale for cosine weight decay parameter (e.g., 1)

+## Train
+Set the config.yaml values as you want and run `python train.py -c [config file path]`

+## Tips for training
+Despite, I have refactored and optimized many parts of the codes such as loss functions and data loaders, it needs more work to be efficient as it should.
+Mainly, during training, when it goes for calculating the loss functions, the performance drops significantly.

+Mixed precision option seems to have a problem with MS-SSIM loss function.
+In other words, the loss value changed to NaN during training.
+I plan to replace the MS-SSIM function with the official implementation of MS-SSIM in the Pytorch Metric library.

+If you set the log and plot options in valid or test set to False in the config file, it is ignored during evaluation.
+Need to point out that during valid evaluation, it saves a model checkpoint in the result path.

+Since the original resolution of images in valid and test sets are considered, the gpu can run out of memory in higher resolution.
+Therefore, I have provided device options for them in the config file.